 [s05-08] This identification, along with the transforms, is a description provided by the signer on how they obtained the signed data object in the form it was digested (i.e., the digested content).
 The verifier may obtain the digested content in another method so long as the digest verifies.
-In particular, the verifier may obtain the content from a different location such as a local store than that specified in the URI.
+In particular, the verifier may obtain the content from a different location such as a local store, as opposed to that specified in the URI.

 [s06-08] Transforms is an optional ordered list of processing steps that were applied to the resource's content before it was digested.
-Transforms can include operations such as canonicalization, encoding/decoding (including compression/inflation), XSLT and XPath.
+Transforms can include operations such as canonicalization, encoding/decoding (including compression/inflation), XSLT, XPath, XML schema validation, or XInclude.
 XPath transforms permit the signer to derive an XML document that omits portions of the source document.
 Consequently those excluded portions can change without affecting signature validity.
 For example, if the resource being signed encloses the signature itself, such a transform must be used to exclude the signature value from its own computation.
 If no Transforms element is present, the resource's content is digested directly.
-While we specify mandatory (and optional) canonicalization and decoding algorithms, user specified transforms are permitted.
+While the Working Group has specified mandatory (and optional) canonicalization and decoding algorithms, user specified transforms are permitted.